sethryder/modpackindex/readme.md

 ## Modpack Index

 Modpack Index acts as a central database for the modpacks and mods available in the Minecraft community.
+It offers a variety of features including modpack finder, modpack comparison, servers, streams, and more.

-The site is still in active development and is growing/changing often.
-I hope to expand these docs soon with more information.
+The site is still in active development and somethings could change.

 ## Live Site